 - Drive a vehicle designed to carry more than 15 people.

-- Are paid to drive a vehicle designed to carry more than 8 people.
+- Are paid to drive a vehicle designed to carry more than eight people.

 - Carry hazardous material in your vehicle that requires your vehicle to have a placard.

-- Drive a vehicle on the interstate with a gross combination weight rating, gross vehicle weight rating, or gross combination weight of over 10,000 pounds.
+- Drive a vehicle on the interstate with a gross combination weight rating, gross vehicle weight rating, or gross combination weight of 10,000 pounds (5 tons) or more.

 What Does a DOT Physical Consist of?